ishushkin/ocp-virt-conf-nhc/README.md

 When a node fails, the workloads running on affected node must be rescheduled.
 These workloads might require at-most-one semantics which means no split-brain scenatio is allowed in the cluster.

-This repository provides an ansible playbook and OpenShift manifests for deploying `Node Health Check` Operator with `Self Node Remediation` Operator on an OpenShift cluster.
+This repository provides an Ansible playbook and OpenShift manifests for deploying `Node Health Check` Operator with `Self Node Remediation` Operator on an OpenShift cluster.
 `Self Node Remediation` Operator is recommended for nodes that do not have a management interface (like iLO or iDRAC), or the interface might be unreachable, since SNR does not require one to work.
 SNR Operator can be used in any environment (physical or virtual nodes).